01. History of Asbestos Use

 It wasn’t until a 1910 move to St. Paul, Minnesota, that the company became profitable.
 In 1914, 3M released its first exclusive product: Three-M-ite, an abrasive sandpaper cloth.
 The company’s early success with Three-M-ite was bolstered by the boom that followed World War I, and Minnesota Mining and Manufacturing paid its first dividend in 1916.

 Throughout the following decades, Minnesota Mining and Manufacturing diversified its product offerings with the advent of 3M™ Wetordry™ Waterproof Sandpaper, masking tape and Scotch® Cellophane Tape.
 These products paved the way for future expansion into other markets and also marked the beginning of Minnesota Mining and Manufacturing’s asbestos use.
-The company began using the toxic additive in 1935, continuing to use it in certain products through 1986.
+The company used asbestos in its products from 1935 to 1986.

 During this time, the company also ventured into the personal protective equipment industry and produced masks and respirators worn by workers when completing jobs in dusty conditions.
 Although the personal protection equipment wasn’t made with asbestos, many individuals wore it thinking it could protect from toxic dust, such as asbestos dust, on the job.
 Unfortunately, these masks did not protect from harmful asbestos inhalation.
 Although the company claimed it never marketed the masks to be used for protection from asbestos, Minnesota Mining and Manufacturing has faced many lawsuits because of such exposure.